 But Jesus said, “Let her alone; she has kept this for the day of My burial.
 8 For the poor you have with you always, but Me you do not have always.”

 Mary poured her costly oils on Jesus’ feet, to honour him and express her gratitude.
-Love is more than words or vows.
-It must also be reflected in our actions.
-Mary gave the Lord her best, something that cost her financially.
+Although a simple action, she had no idea how significant that was.
+She gave the Lord her best, something that cost her financially.
 But all of that paled in comparison to what he would later do.
 Jesus was going to pay the debt that men owed.
 He was sent to save people from their sins.
 An action that would cost him his own life.

-The anointing of Jesus took place six days before Passover, which was prophetic.
+The anointing of Jesus took place six days before Passover.
 This was in the lead up to the main event.
 In almost a week, Jesus would bear our guilt, shame and punishment.
 He would also be inflicted because of our iniquities and bruised for our transgressions (Isaiah 53:4-5).
 His body would be broken for us, and blood would be shed so that we can be forgiven of our sins (Hebrews 9:22).

 What could we possibly offer to the One who offered himself willingly for our redemption?
 We might not have alabaster jars lying around, but we can give Him something that is just as precious.
 In the same way, an alabaster box needs to be broken, to be poured out.
 What if we made the conscious decision to pour out our lives for Him?